kchou0907/DFG-CIV/README.md

 ### css_source code/
 This constains all of the code that is then fed into Angular JS.
 Honestly really unsure about what exactly is in here, but I do know that this is in place of the dashboard's "views"
 ### dashboard.csss-ci.com/server/api
 This contains all the backend code for the dashboard.
 This is the Code Igniter stuff.
+For controllers, keep clicking the folders until there are no more folders.

 ### dashboard.csss-ci.com/assets
 Contains all the images, icons accessible by the dashboard.
 Also includes the styling for mobile devices.